ankitaghorui/OpenLANE-workshop/README.md

 ![image9](https://user-images.githubusercontent.com/78075225/106007907-ca6aca80-60dc-11eb-9dd7-56245cae8d8e.JPG)

-•	After running this look in the openlane/design/picro32a folder and you will see runs folder being created.
+•	After running this look in the openLANE_flow/designs/picro32a folder and you will see runs folder being created.
 Inside the runs folder we will have a folder with the present date and inside it we have these folders:

 ![image10](https://user-images.githubusercontent.com/78075225/106007995-e40c1200-60dc-11eb-8bce-b42a6f2e72c2.JPG)

 The config.tcl file shown in this folder contains all the parameters used by OpenLANE for this specific run.

 ### Synthesis
-To run synthesis use run_synthesis command.
+To run synthesis use '''%run_synthesis command'''.
 The following picture is a snippet of synthesis completion.

 ![image11](https://user-images.githubusercontent.com/78075225/106008167-0aca4880-60dd-11eb-86b9-a84ff7bdaf26.JPG)

-After synthesis,  file is created in synthesis folder.
+After synthesis is complete,the synthesis file is created in results subdiresctory under runs directory.

 ![image12](https://user-images.githubusercontent.com/78075225/106008249-1cabeb80-60dd-11eb-9ba3-868a0b8a2981.JPG)